DHTMLX/docs-suite/docs/colorpicker/how_to_start.md

 ## Include source files

-Unpack the downloaded package into a folder of your project.
+Unpack the downloaded package into your project folder.

-After that, create an HTML file and place full paths to JS and CSS files of the DHTMLX Suite library into the header of the file.
+Create an HTML file and place full paths to the DHTMLX Suite JS and CSS files in its header.
 The files are:

-- *suite.js*
+- `suite.js`
-- *suite.css*
+- `suite.css`

 ~~~html title="index.html"
 <script type="text/javascript" src="../../codebase/suite.js"></script>